First-Year Students

 Course Selection

-Your first year at Duke should be a time of academic discovery, and you should not feel pressured to complete graduation or major requirements.
-Any class you take this year is likely to satisfy multiple curricular requirements, so you should take courses in departments that you find interesting
+Your first year at Duke can be a time of academic discovery, and you should not feel pressured to complete graduation or major requirements.
+The only requirement for the first year is to complete a First-Year Experience and a Writing 120 course.

 Your Schedule Will: